 Police rescued a further 15 people whom they believe were next in line for a similar murder, according to a statement from the public prosecutor’s office.
 One of those arrested was the grandfather of some of the murdered children.
 Police were originally alerted by three villagers who escaped the site.
 The area is so remote that helicopters had to be used to ferry the injured out to hospitals for treatment.

-This certainly affect’s my perspective on what could have happened to Kris Kremers and Lisanne Froon.
-The impoverished people in these countries are prone to feel frustration about the changes in their nation.
-The indigenous people are no exception.
-Now we know that at least one indigenous group in Panama is willing to perform ritualistic murders in the name of making victims “repent for their sins”.
+After reading that news story, it certainly affect’s my perspective on what could have happened to Kris Kremers and Lisanne Froon.
+The impoverished people in these countries are prone to feel frustration about the changes in their nation: more construction and development, more tourism, more gringos (white people), and more change.
+The indigenous people are no exception to feeling frustration.
+Now we know that at least one indigenous group in Panama is willing to perform ritualistic murders in the name of making victims “repent for their sins”, as told by the survivors.

 Could this indigenous tribe have considered the girls to be “sinners”?